gloredo/react-blend/README.md

 ### :checkered_flag: Be the Starting Point for New Projects

 Integrating **React Blend** into a new project can be a tedious process, plus you need to know the best packages that work fully Natively and on the Web.
 To make this job easier we provide a CLI that allows you to create a Batteries Included, offline-first App with several industry standard libraries.
-See the [template documentation](/packages/cli/templates/) for details.
+See the [Batteries Included Template documentation](/packages/cli/templates/README.md#🔋-batteries-included-template) for details.

 ### :vertical_traffic_light: Staying as Close to the Original Design as Possible